A. Integrity: Ethical and Responsible Conduct

 - requirements for admission both to the institution and to particular programs or majors

-- policies on acceptance of transfer credit, including how credit is applied to degree requirements (Except for courses articulated through transfer policies or institutional agreements, the institution makes no promises to prospective students regarding the acceptance of credit awarded by examination, credit for prior learning, or credit for transfer until an evaluation has been conducted.)
+- its policies on acceptance of transfer credit, including how the institution applies such credit to its degree requirements.
+(Except for courses articulated through transfer policies or institutional agreements, the institution makes no promises to prospective students regarding the acceptance of credit awarded by examination, credit for prior learning, or credit for transfer until the institution has conducted an evaluation of such students’ credits in accordance with its transfer policies.)

 - all student costs, including tuition, fees, training, and incidentals; its financial aid policies, practices, and requirements; and its policy on refunds